Statista reports that Google Play Store alone currently lists more than 2100 000 apps.

 Instant Encore arms you with tips on how to run a contest to get more app downloads.

-Running your own group around the app’s core function builds credibility.
+Running your own page around the app’s core function builds credibility.

 Example of a social media influencer partnership for a giveaway.

-This one’s easier said than done, especially if you’re a newbie, but if you get the technique right, it will pay off massively, resulting in getting app downloads like you wouldn’t be able to with your own efforts.
+This marketing tool is easier said than done.
+However, if you get the technique right, it will pay off massively, resulting in getting app downloads like you wouldn’t be able to with your own efforts.

-The key is finding a win-win scenario to offer a partnership with someone who has already built credibility and trust with an audience.
+The key is finding a win-win scenario to offer a partnership with someone who has already built credibility and trust with an audience on their social media account.

 Ratings and reviews

-Reviews are the rave nowadays because they add credibility and honesty; a genuine look at a product or service by people who are most trusted: those who don’t stand to gain anything and therefore, reviews are considered honest.
+This is because reviews are a genuine look at a product or service by people who are most trusted: those who don’t stand to gain anything and therefore, reviews are considered honest.

 In addition, your app’s ranking in search results is also significantly influenced by ratings.